SimonWan/NFT-Offer-Behavior/README.md

 # NFT-Offer-Behavior
-PSU Research Project: Information Systems x NFT.
+Research Project: Information Systems x NFT.
 Research the impact of cryptocurrency price on NFT bidding behavior.

 More details to be added.